NickPattas/website/content/posts/Huntrixx Card/index.md

 ![](assets/img/20251117153935.png)

-And wrap everything up by overwrite the WobbleX and WobbleY values of the material we created, based on the new Rotation and Velocity scales.
+And wrap everything up by overwriting the WobbleX and WobbleY values of the material we created, based on the new Rotation and Velocity scales.

 ![](assets/img/20251117154020.png)

-Now the liquid inside the card should be rotate when you move the card following a pendulum motion that smoothly returns to initial-resting position when the card stops.
+Now the liquid inside the card should rotate when you move the card following a pendulum motion that smoothly returns to its initial resting position when the card stops.

 ## IRIDESCENT SURFACES

-This kind of effects are really straight forward and easy to implement.
+This kind of effect is really straightforward and easy to implement.
 In my take I used some noise textures (It is common to use **sine** waves instead) and a color gradient.
-The key component of the effect is the camera based coordinates that changes the look of the texture based on the angle view.
+The key component of the effect is the camera based coordinates that change the look of the texture based on the viewing angle.

 ![](assets/img/20251117155101.png)

 ![](assets/img/20251117155548.png)

-To make sure that the different effects will be applied on the specified areas, different techniques was used.
+To make sure that the different effects will be applied on the specified areas, different techniques were used.

-A common approach would be to create different materials for each part of the card but I don't believe that such a solution is reasonable for this kind of assets.
+A common approach would be to create different materials for each part of the card but I don't believe that such a solution is reasonable for this kind of asset.
 Instead I used Vertex Colors and UV channels to separate the three main areas of the cards.

 ![](assets/img/20251117160056.png)
 ![](assets/img/20251117160124.png)